Improving Home Safety for Seniors

 Not every modification is going to work for every home or person.
 Do your research, discuss, and work together to give new practices and devices a fair trial run.
 Add a note to the calendar to check in on how the latest change is working and decide whether more instructions, practice, or adaptations are needed.

-How a Sale-Leaseback Can Help
+How a Sell and Stay Transaction Can Help

 Aging at home is a goal for many seniors, but it requires planning, changes to a home environment, and learning how to navigate these changes.
 Fortunately, Truehold can support this process.